elliohow/fMRI_ROI_Analysis_Tool/docs/tutorials/Basic-ROI-analysis.rst

 After inspecting the settings, to create the tSNR maps return to the home screen and in the "Run" panel of the "Statistical maps" section, select "Temporal SNR" from the dropdown menu then click "Make maps".
 A file explorer will appear allowing you to navigate to the base folder where your subject folders are located.
-After selecting this base folder, the tSNR will be created for each participant.
+After selecting this base folder, tSNR maps for each functional volume will be calculated and placed into the ``statmaps`` folder.
 During creation of the maps, the folder ``func_cleaned`` will be created, which contains functional volumes better suited to be used for the ROI analysis.

 .. image:: ../images/input_folder_statistics.png
     :width: 300